quii/learn-go-with-tests/websockets.md

 ## Write enough code to make it pass

-Finally we can now change our server code so it sends our WebSocket connection to the game when it starts
+Finally, we can now change our server code, so it sends our WebSocket connection to the game when it starts

 ```go
 func (p *PlayerServer) webSocket(w http.ResponseWriter, r *http.Request) {